ClickHouse/clickhouse-docs/docs/en/cloud/security/security-companion-guide.md

 managing tedious infrastructure tasks.
 This guide is designed to make common configurations easy to set up while providing information about what we do to support you.

-This document is organized into bite-sized sections.
-Each section has TL;DR (too long; didn't read) bullets at the top so you can quickly see what you need.
-It is followed by a description, tips, examples and links to additional documentation.

 We hope you find this guide useful and look forward to sharing this journey with you.

 ## Organization security